spark-mv/cdn/install.md

 If your site uses JW Player with flash technology, follow these steps:

-1) Add Hola loader to the <head> element of the video HTML page, along with your customerID:
+1) Add Hola loader to the '<head>' element of the video HTML page, along with your customerID:
 ```
 <head>
 ...